bdrelling/ci/README.md

 This README provides act-a-glance CI statuses across all of my currently maintained repositories.

 :warning: Don't look at the source code unless you want to throw up.

-:sleuth: Broken shields just mean the repository is private.
+Also, broken shields just mean the repository is inaccessible to you.

 ## Websites